sccn/PACTools/README.md

 </center>

 ### Contributions and feedback
-This is an open source project, however, since this is still in its Beta Version, please, contact the author (Ramon Martinez-Cancino : ram033@eng.ucsd.edu) for contributions.
+This is an open source project, however, since this is still in its Beta Version, please, contact the authors at ram033@eng.ucsd.edu for contributions.
 The use of the issue tracker is encouraged.